Deborah's latest article on Mediation and Culture

-Ms. Wayne is on the Board of Directors of the New York State Council on Divorce Mediation and continues to serve on the Board in that capacity.
-She served on the Board of Directors of the New York Association of Collaborative Professionals (NYACP) from 2008 through 2014 and continues to serve as Co-Chair of the the Peer Support and Development Committee of NYACP.
+Ms. Wayne is the immediate Past President of the New York State Council on Divorce Mediation and continues to serve on the Board in that capacity.
+She served on the Board of Directors of the New York Association of Collaborative Professionals (NYACP) from 2008 through 2014.
 Her dedication to finding better ways to resolve conflict inspired her to co-develop one of the first law school programs on collaborative law in the country.
 Ms. Wayne is currently an Adjunct Professor of Collaborative Law at Pace University School of Law.
 Deborah has more than twenty years experience as an attorney and has a background in litigation.
 She brings a strong skill set to the table that includes a solid background in negotiation and how it can be used effectively to create solutions that benefit the whole family.
 Deborah relies heavily on her strong sense of integrity and her inner creativity when working with families.

 Her practice includes a range of services that help clients to make informed choices.
 The professional working relationship between Ms. Wayne and her clients is based upon mutual respect and trust: which strengthens the ability of clients to address the fear, anger and stress of family conflict as they choose the next steps in their future.